rpagare-systango/SmilePass-SDK-Android/README.md

 [ ![Latest Version](https://api.bintray.com/packages/smilepass-ltd/maven/com.smilepass.mobilesdk/images/download.svg) ](https://bintray.com/smilepass-ltd/maven/com.smilepass.mobilesdk/_latestVersion)

 ## Introduction
 SmilePass is a face verification SDK for Android.
+This repo is the sample which demonstrate how to use SmilePass SDK in your app.
 Using SmilePass, our clients can create unique and secure biometric profiles for each of their customers as they begin their journey together.
 Any future transactions or events that contain risk are verified against this profile.

 **Our scalable security solution can be used to;**